BitPlatter/fluiddata_flask_example/README.md

 ### FluidDATA API Token

-You will need an API token to use the FluidDATA API.
-By registering for an account at https://accounts.fluiddata.com/register you will be automatically enrolled in our free plan which allows up to 100 free searches per month.
+You will need a FluidDATA API token to use the FluidDATA API.
+By registering for an account at https://accounts.bitplatter.com/register you will be automatically enrolled in our free plan which allows up to 100 free searches per month.

 After you have created an account navigate to